Euro zone yields edge higher on debt supply, economic green shoots

 "Even if industrial production remains unchanged for the next two months, the quarterly growth rate would still be around 10%.
 This illustrates that a strong rebound in the German economy is in the making," said Carsten Brzeski, ING's chief economist for the euro zone.

-In addition, there is over 17 billion euros of supply due later this week as Austria, the Netherlands, Germany, Portugal and Italy all are due to sell debt in auctions, while Ireland and Spain are also potential issuers, according to analysts.
+In addition, more than 17 billion euros of supply is due later this week as Austria, the Netherlands, Germany, Portugal and Italy all are due to sell debt in auctions, while Ireland and Spain are also potential issuers, according to analysts.

-Euro zone government bond yields rose between two and four basis points across the board, with benchmark German 10-year bond yields DE10YT=RR up two bps at -0.455%.
+Euro zone government bond yields rose between one and three basis points across the board, with benchmark German 10-year bond yields DE10YT=RR rising four basis points to -0.44% at one stage before settling around -0.47% at 1115 GMT, still slightly higher on the day.

-Spanish and Portuguese 10-year yields were also up about two bps each, with Southern European debt increasingly trading in line with better-rated peers following the creation of an EU recovery fund earlier this year.
-ES10YT=RR, PT10YT=RR
+Italian bond yields were higher across the curve, with the 10-year yield up a basis point at 1.09%. <IT10YT=RR>

 The upward move in yields could be checked closer to a European Central Bank meeting on Thursday, if the signs are that policymakers are unimpressed by the indications of an economic recovery and flag further stimulus.

-"We see the likelihood for a strongly dovish tone to triumph, in which flexibility to increase the PEPP envelope will be the most attractive policy lever," analysts at Mizuho said in a note.
+"We see the likelihood for a strongly dovish tone to triumph, in which flexibility to increase the PEPP envelope will be the most attractive policy lever," analysts at Mizuho said in a note, referring to the ECB's Pandemic Emergency Purchasing Programme to buy bonds during the coronavirus crisis.

 (Reporting by Abhinav Ramnarayan, editing by Ed Osmond)